 - Reputation (patient reviews and media mentions)

-- Engagement — both online and off; including things like average time people spent in your practice, how often people visit.
-Search engines are expanding their data collection at a rapid pace and as more data is collected they are able to consider more data points in calculating authority metrics.
+- Engagement — both online and off, including the average time people spent in your practice and how often people visit.
+Search engines are expanding their data collection rapidly, and as more data is collected, they can consider more data points in calculating authority metrics.

 As voice search and voice-first devices continue to expand their foothold in search, establishing and implementing a solid voice search optimization plan will become increasingly important.
-Using the tips and tricks outlined here will not only help you get a leg up on embracing voice search for your practice but will also help enhance your existing SEO efforts.
+Using the tips and tricks outlined here will help you get a leg up on embracing voice search for your practice and help enhance your existing SEO efforts.
 That sounds like a win-win.